voxel51/eta/docs/modules_dev_guide.md

 which is used to automatically generate filepaths.
-In this method, `basedir` is the base output directory where the data will be written, and `params` is an instance of the `eta.core.types.ConcreteDataParams` class, which contains a dictionary of configuration settings that the `ConreteData` subclass can use to properly generate output paths.
+In this method, `basedir` is the base output directory where the data will be written, and `params` is an instance of the `eta.core.types.ConcreteDataParams` class, which contains a dictionary of configuration settings that the `ConcreteData` subclass can use to properly generate output paths.
 This automatic path generation capability is utilized during the pipeline building process when populating module configs based on a pipeline request.